roman-milk/roman-milk.github.io/a-cambridgeshire-summer.md

+===

- ****** A Cambridgeshire Summer Ch.
-02 ****** bygeronimo_appleby© Damian felt a player in his own surreal dream.
+Damian felt a player in his own surreal dream.
 Ten minutes earlier sleep had held him, but now he found his sister offering his erect penis to their aunt.
 It was a moment of confusion for Damian.
 His aunt's unbidden entry to his bedroom, the revelation that she knew of his and Rebekah's incestuous affair, the arrival of his sister on the scene, and the obvious conspiracy between aunt and niece...
 It was all too much to take in at once.

  "Bekah, I..."
 He began.